 The department assesses and supports the capacity and extent to which the college fulfills and maintains its mission; while fostering and embedding a college culture of sustainable continuous quality improvement and collaboration at all institutional levels.
 Leadership and guidance are provided to the college community to ensure accountability as accreditation and regulatory standards are understood and met, and/or exceeded at all times.
 At the core of effectiveness and ongoing quality improvement is a focus on student learning and student success.

 Frankie Harriss

-Vice President for Institutional Effectiveness and Quality Assurance and Accreditation Liaison Officer (691) 320-2480 extensions 154 email: frankieh@comfsm.fm
+Vice President for Institutional Effectiveness & Quality Assurance (691) 320-2480 extension 154 | email: frankieh@comfsm.fm